Under Labor, the aspiration of home ownership has become out of reach.

 The Coalition is determined to restore the dream of home ownership.

-We will unlock up to 500,000 new homes by investing $5 billion to fund essential infrastructure like water, power, and sewerage at housing development sites.
+We will swiftly unlock up to 500,000 new homes by investing $5 billion to fund essential infrastructure like water, power, and sewerage at housing development sites.

 And to further address supply constraints, the Coalition will freeze any further changes to the National Construction Code for 10 years.